quantumlib/Stim/README.md

 ## Supported Gates

-Note: all gates support implicit broadcasting.
+Note: all gates support broadcasting over multiple targets.
 For example, `H 0 1 2` will apply a Hadamard gate to qubits 0, 1, and 2.
+Two qubit gates broadcast over each aligned pair of targets.
-Similarly, `CNOT 0 1 2 3` will apply `CNOT 0 1` and also `CNOT 2 3`.
+For example, `CNOT 0 1 2 3` will apply `CNOT 0 1` and also `CNOT 2 3`.

 ### Single qubit gates